ankidroid/Anki-Android/Development-Guide.md

  * `%root/res/values/` contains app strings, whiteboard colors, and a basic HTML template for flashcards.
  * `%root/res/layout/` contains the GUI layouts for most screens.
  * `%root/res/drawable-****/` contains the icons used throughout the app at [various resolutions](https://www.google.com/design/spec/style/icons.html).

-## Issues to get started with
-If you are a new developer looking to contribute something to AnkiDroid, but you don't know what work to get started with, please take a look and see if there's anything that you'd like to work on in the issue tracker.
-In particular, [issues with the label "Help Wanted"](https://github.com/ankidroid/Anki-Android/issues?q=is%3Aopen+label%3A%22Help+Wanted%22) or are tasks that have been specially highlighted as work that we'd really like to have done, but don't have time to do ourselves.
-[The similar "Good First Issue" label](https://github.com/ankidroid/Anki-Android/labels/Good%20First%20Issue%21) has been added to any tasks that seem like a good way to get started working with the codebase.

-If it's unclear exactly what needs to be done, or how to do it, please don't hesitate to ask for clarification or help!

 ## Submit improvements